-- Baden bei Wien (Lower Austria): Developed by the ancient Romans and then studded with ocher-colored Biedermeier buildings during the early 19th century, this was once known as the "dowager empress" of Austrian spas.
-Today frequent chamber concerts and elaborate flowerbeds keep the aura of old-fashioned grandeur alive.
-See section 2, "The Spa Town of Baden bei Wien," in chapter 5. - Bad Hofgastein (Land Salzburg): A select annex of the larger, better-known resort of Badgastein, it appeals to anyone in search of peace, healing, and quiet.
+- Baden bei Wien (Lower Austria): Developed by the ancient Romans, and then studded with ocher-colored Biedermeier buildings during the early 19th century, this was once known as the "dowager empress" of Austrian spas.
+Today, frequent chamber concerts and elaborate flowerbeds keep the aura of old-fashioned grandeur alive.
+See section 2, "The Spa Town of Baden bei Wien," in chapter 7. - Bad Hofgastein (Land Salzburg): A select annex of the larger, better-known resort of Badgastein, Bad Hofgastein

+- appeals to anyone in search of peace, healing, and quiet.
 Civic architecture and hotels are appropriately grand and solemn.
-See section 3, "Bad Hofgastein," in chapter 8. - Badgastein (Land Salzburg): This is Austria's premier spa, with a resort industry dating from the 1400s.
-Hotels are almost universally excellent, offering the densest
+See section 3, "Bad Hofgastein," in chapter 10. - Badgastein (Land Salzburg): This is Austria's premier spa, with a resort industry dating from the 1400s.
+Hotels are almost universally excellent, offering the densest concentration of fine lodgings in Land Salzburg.
+See chapter 10. - St. Wolfgang (Upper Austria): The landscapes around this lake are so lovely that they served as the setting for the